certifi/python-certifi/README.rst

 Addition/Removal of Certificates
 --------------------------------

-Certify does not support any addition/removal or other modification of the CA trust store content.
+Certifi does not support any addition/removal or other modification of the CA trust store content.
 This project is intended to provide a reliable and highly portable root of trust to python deployments.

-Look to upstream projects using Certify for methods to use alternate trust stores.
+Look to upstream projects using Certifi for methods to use alternate trust stores.
 For `Requests`_, this can be accomplished with the ``REQUESTS_CA_BUNDLE`` or ``CURL_CA_BUNDLE`` environment variables.